vatesfr/xen-orchestra/docs/from_the_sources.md

 ## Installing dependencies

-Once you have it, use `yarn`, as the non-root (or root) user owning the fetched code, to install the other dependencies.
-Enter the `xen-orchestra` directory and run the following commands:
+Now that you have the code, you can enter the `xen-orchestra` directory and use `yarn` to install other dependencies.
+Then finally build it using `yarn build`.
+Be sure to run `yarn` commands as the same user you will be using to run Xen Orchestra:

 ```
 $ cd xen-orchestra